0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

         <img width="600" src="../imgs/quick-start-demo/verifier-lp.png"></img>
     </div>

-2. Now we will make use of the JSON-LD Context URL that was generated on the same process when we created the JSON schema URL in the step 5 of [Create a Schema](#create-a-schema).
+2. Now you will make use of the JSON-LD Context URL that was generated on the same process when you created the JSON schema URL in step 5 of [Create a Schema](#create-a-schema).
 Here is how the query should look like:

     <div align="center">
         <img width="600" src="../imgs/quick-start-demo/verifier-query.png"></img>